Fundiman/Fundiman/README.md

 ## Connect with Me

+To leave feedback or suggestion, goto The FeedBACK repo

 Feel free to explore my repositories, contribute, or provide feedback.
 I’m always open to collaboration and discussions on technology and development.

 Thank you for visiting my GitHub profile!